7 Boxes

-7 Boxes (Spanish: 7 Cajas) is a Paraguayan thriller film directed by Juan Carlos Maneglia and Tana Schémbori.
+7 Boxes (Spanish: 7 Cajas) is a 2012 Paraguayan thriller film directed by Juan Carlos Maneglia and Tana Schémbori.

 Initially the film was to be released in June 2011, but was delayed when the film was accepted as a competitor in the International Film Festival of San Sebastian in Spain.

 After months of work, the film was finally released on August 10, 2012, and received praise from critics and the public as well as breaking box office records in Paraguayan cinemas.
 7 Boxes won the "Films in Progress" in what was the first unanimous decision in the festival's history.
-The film participated at the Moscow International Film Festival in 2013.
+The film participated at the Moscow International Film Festival in June 2013 (translated by Andrey Efremov and Anton Titov), after the festival, it was shown several times in various Moscow cinemas.

 Plot

-On a hot Friday in April 2005 in Asunción, a 17-year-old pushcart porter named Victor (Celso Franco) is distracted while daydreaming about being famous and admired at a DVD booth in the middle of a market, causing him the loss of a customer.
-Acknowledging the competitiveness of the market, and fearing for the security of his job, Victor realizes that he needs to work harder to make money that day.
-He then receives an unusual proposal: He is asked to transport seven boxes of unknown contents, in exchange for half of a torn $100 bill and the promise of the other half when the job is done.
-With a borrowed cell phone, which the contractor uses to keep track of his progress, Victor begins the journey accompanied by a hyperactive young woman named Liz (Lali Gonzalez).
-While crossing the eight blocks covering the market, one of the boxes is stolen and Victor loses the cell phone, and the police are roaming the market searching for something.
+On a hot Friday in April 2005 in Asunción, a 17-year-old pushcart porter named Víctor (Celso Franco) is distracted while daydreaming about being famous and admired at a DVD booth in the middle of a market, causing him the loss of a customer.
+Acknowledging the competitiveness of the market, and fearing for the security of his job, Víctor realizes that he needs to work harder to make money that day.
+He then receives an unusual proposal: he is asked to transport seven boxes of unknown contents, in exchange for half of a torn $100 bill and the promise of the other half when the job is done.
+With a borrowed cell phone, which the contractor uses to keep track of his progress, Víctor begins the journey accompanied by a hyperactive young woman named Liz (Lali González).
+While crossing the eight blocks covering the market, one of the boxes is stolen and Víctor loses the cell phone, and the police are roaming the market searching for something.
 Meanwhile, a group of porters is ready to escort the boxes for almost nothing.
-Unknowingly, Victor, Liz, and their pursuers are involved in a crime of which they know nothing; not the cause, nor the victim or perpetrator.
-As night falls Victor realizes that he is now an accomplice in a dangerous crime.
+Unknowingly, Víctor, Liz, and their pursuers are involved in a crime of which they know nothing; not the cause, nor the victim or perpetrator.
+As night falls Víctor realizes that he is now an accomplice in a dangerous crime.